Social programs in Canada: Education

 In Canada, provinces and territories are responsible for their elementary and secondary schools.
 Education is compulsory up to the age of 16 in most provinces, 17 and 18 in others.
 Both elementary and secondary education is provided at a nominal cost.
 Private education is available, but its comparatively high costs and the relative quality of public education result in it being less popular than in the United States or Britain.
 Post-secondary schooling is not free, but is subsidized by the federal and provincial governments.
 Financial assistance is available through student loans and bursaries.

 Housing

 Canadian mortgages are insured by the federal Canadian Mortgage and Housing Corporation and most provinces have ministries in charge of regulating the housing market.
 It was created in the 1940s and in Quebec in 1958.

 Unemployment benefits

+Formerly called "Unemployment Insurance", this system's name was changed to "Employment Insurance" (EI, Prestations d’assurance-emploi) in 1996.
+In 2024, Canadian workers paid premiums of 1.66% of insured earnings in return for benefits if they lose their jobs.

+The Employment and Social Insurance Act was passed during the Great Depression by the government of R. B. Bennett as an attempted Canadian unemployment insurance program (in 1935).
+It was ruled unconstitutional by the Supreme Court of Canada, however, as unemployment was judged to be an insurance matter falling under provincial responsibility.
+After a constitutional amendment was agreed to by all of the provinces, a reference to "Unemployment Insurance" was added to the matters falling under federal authority under the Constitution Act, 1867, and the first Canadian system was adopted in 1940.
+Because of these problems Canada was the last major Western country to bring in an employment insurance system.

 Low-income support

 All provinces maintain a low-income-support program known by names such as "social assistance", "income support", "income assistance" and "welfare assistance"; popularly they are known as welfare (French: le bien-être social or l'aide sociale).
 Like in the United States, welfare in Canada colloquially refers to direct payments to low-income individuals only, and not to healthcare and education spending.
 Moreover, in Canadian slang, welfare is also sometimes referred to as 'the dole' or 'pogey'.

 The purpose of these programs is to alleviate extreme poverty by providing a monthly payment to people with little or no income.
 The rules for eligibility and the amount given vary widely between the provinces.
 This program was created in the 1940s, and in Quebec in 1958.
 The original plan was for Ottawa to pay half of the financial support for families and the other half paid by each of the provinces.